geerlingguy/ansible-role-mysql/README.md

 ### Later versions of MariaDB on CentOS 7

-If you want to install MariaDB from the official repository instead of installing the system default MariaDB equivalents, you need add repository (see https://downloads.mariadb.org/mariadb/repositories/) and define variabled
+If you want to install MariaDB from the official repository instead of installing the system default MariaDB equivalents, you need add repository (see https://downloads.mariadb.org/mariadb/repositories/) and define variables

 ```yaml
   pre_tasks: